bparanj/crystal/security/patching.md

    ```

 4. `bundle show` command with dependencies:
-   You can use the `bundle show` command with the `--paths` flag to display the paths of all the gems in your bundle, including their dependencies.
+   You can use the `bundle show` command with the `--paths` flag to display the paths of all the gems in your bundle,  their dependencies.
 This gives you a complete list of all the gems used in your project.
 Run the following command:
    ```
    $ bundle show --paths
    ```
    The output will include the gem names and their corresponding paths.

 5. Analyzing the `Gemfile.lock`:
-   The `Gemfile.lock` file contains detailed information about the exact versions of all the gems used in your project, including their dependencies.
+   The `Gemfile.lock` file contains detailed information about the exact versions of all the gems used in your project,  their dependencies.
 You can open this file and examine its contents to understand the complete dependency tree.
 The file lists the gems, their versions, and the dependencies they require.

 6. Using third-party tools:
    There are several third-party tools and plugins available that provide additional dependency analysis capabilities for Bundler.
 Some popular ones include:
    - `bundler-audit`: Checks for known security vulnerabilities in your project's gem dependencies.
-   - `fasterer`: Suggests faster alternatives to some commonly used Ruby idioms.
+   - `fasterer`: Suggests faster alternatives to some  used Ruby idioms.
    - `ruby-lint`: Performs static code analysis and identifies potential issues in your Ruby code.

 By leveraging these Bundler features and tools, you can gain a deeper understanding of your project's dependencies, identify potential issues, and make informed decisions about updating or optimizing your gem dependencies.